THE SECOND EOTHINON GOSPEL

 When the Sabbath was past, Mary Magdalene, and Mary the mother of James, and Salome, bought spices, so that they might go and anoint Jesus.
 And very early in the morning, on the first day of the week, they came to the tomb at the rising of the sun.
 And they were saying to one another, “Who will roll away the stone for us from the door of the tomb?”
 And looking up, they saw that the stone was rolled back – it was very large.
 And entering the tomb, they saw a young man sitting on the right side, dressed in a long white robe; and they were amazed.
 And he said to them, “Do not be amazed; you seek Jesus of Nazareth, Who was crucified.
 He is risen; He is not here; see the place where they laid Him.
 But go, tell His disciples and Peter that He is going before you to Galilee; there you will see Him, as He told you.”
 And they went out quickly and fled from the tomb; for trembling and astonishment had come upon them; and they said nothing to anyone, for they were afraid.

-The Reading from the First Epistle of St. Paul to the Corinthians 6:12-20
+The Reading from the Epistle of St. Paul to the Romans 2:10-16

-The reading from the Holy Gospel according to St. Luke 15:11-32
+The Reading from the Holy Gospel according to St. Matthew 4:18-23

 THE APOLYTIKON OF THE PROTECTION OF THE MOST HOLY THEOTOKOS

 Today the Virgin stands in the midst of the Church, and with choirs of Saints she invisibly prays to God for us.
 Angels and Bishops venerate Her, Apostles and prophets rejoice together, since for our sake she prays to the Eternal God!